-Note: When the flats are aligned, the handle will move fully forward and stop.
+When the flats are aligned, the handle will move fully forward and stop.

 26. With the handle fully installed on the shaft, reinstall the wedge into the handle hole and move the handle left to right as needed to fully seat the wedge.
 Once the wedge is seated, reinstall the previously removed screw by hand until secure.
-Torque the screw to $7 \pm 1 \text{Nm}$
+Tighten the screw to 7 ± 1Nm

-27. Grasp the "A" pillar trim insert the bottom end in first Align the tabs on the pillar trim to the corresponding slots in the top of the I.P., align the (3) retention clips on the pillar trim to the corresponding slots in the sheet metal and snap the cover into position.
+27. Grasp the A-pillar trim insert the bottom end in first.
+Align the tabs on the pillar trim to the corresponding slots in the top of the instrument panel., align the 3 retention clips on the pillar trim to the corresponding slots in the sheet metal and snap the cover into position.